madchap/pres/PITCHME.md

 - One-time database account, with a password (possibly set to never expire).
 - One-time "name-your-cloud" account, with a static set of keys.

+- A PITA whenever someone leaves the company.

 Everything is very manual, time consuming and not very Dev[Sec]Ops friendly.

  <span style="color:gray; font-size:0.4em">Some fun facts: https://www.itworld.com/article/2823169/security/135075-Sher-locked-12-famous-passwords-used-through-the-ages.html</span>